Salangen Airport, Elvenes: Post-war

-Possession of the airport passed to the Royal Norwegian Air Force a the end of the war on 8 May 1945.
+Possession of the airport passed to the Royal Norwegian Air Force at the end of the war on 8 May 1945.
 By then the interest for developing Elvenes had dwindled.
 Newer aircraft would require longer runways, and there was no feasible way for Elvenes to attain such extensions.
 This was in contrast to Bardufoss, which was therefore selected as the primary military airport in the area.
 Part of the German construction had taken place on land which had not been owned by the state and without compensation, and was therefore transferred to their owners.

 The RNoAF retained minimal use of the airport.
 The remaining part of the runway was used for reconnaissance flights in conjunction with Norwegian Army exercises, as well as for helicopters.
 The airfield was also used by the Home Guard for their exercises.

 Civilian use started taking place in 1972, when sailplanes started using it as a landing site for flights based at Bardufoss.
 This activity lasted until 1974.
 Civilian interest resumed in 2001, when a local group started using ultralight aircraft.
 They renovated the runway in 2002, making it 800 by 15 m.
 Thus was widened to 30 m the following year and 80 m in 2007.
 The centerpiece of the activity has been an annual event hosted by Troms Air Sport District and Bardufoss Aviation Club.
 Salangen Municipality bought Elvenes Base and the airport from the Norwegian Defence Estates Agency in 2006.
 Ownership was transferred to a municipal limited company, Arena Elvenes.